How Diversity & Inclusion Impacts Your Business

 What is D&I?
 It is the practice of actively involving your employee's different voices and experiences, or potential new hires, to feed into the business equally.
 Other ways of understanding and knowing almost always contribute positively, as the adage goes: two heads are better than one.

-The push for a more diverse workforce, creating more meaningful opportunities and a more balanced and fair workplace has already shown to produce beneficial changes to businesses.
+The push for a more diverse workforce, creating more meaningful opportunities and a more balanced and fair workplace has already been shown to produce beneficial changes for businesses.
 With D&I in mind, you not only provide opportunities for those who in the past may have been overlooked, but you open the door to new avenues of success.
 Here are just a few ways in which D&I has impacted businesses and created new possibilities.

 Diversity & Inclusion Impacts Leadership

-D&I has a genuine impact on how business functions, so much to impact a brand's profitability.
+D&I has a genuine impact on how business functions, so much impacts a brand's profitability.
 According to the Peterson Institute for International Economics, businesses with 30% of female leaders earn 6% more profits than those without female leadership.
 This statistic was also mirrored in a Forbes report.
 They stated that companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above the national industry means.
 This shows that promoting and encouraging a more diverse business hierarchy can have a highly beneficial impact on your company, and should be considered not merely at a junior level but across different positions within your team.

 Diversity and Inclusion Reduces Absenteeism